 What it is: Protects the driver from claims arising from negligence

-What it is: Helps pay for the repair to your damaged car if you are struck by an uninsured (or hit-and-run) driver.
+What it is: Helps pay for the repair of your damaged car if you are struck by an uninsured (or hit-and-run) driver.

 Affect: Be aware that this coverage only applies to the property damage to your vehicle, NOT to any personal injuries sustained.